 When an inflorescence had developed (EL stage 12), the plant was randomly assigned to one of five growth chambers if it was a part of the heat tolerance experiment.
 Otherwise, observations on it continued in the greenhouse.
 Varieties were chosen for inclusion in the experiment to include a diversity of phenology from those varieties for which there were five or more replicates growing.

-The five chambers all had a 12-hour photoperiod with 800 m-2s-1 of fluorescent light, but varied in their temperature: Chamber 1 was set at 17/23 °C, Chamber 2 was set at 23/29 °C, Chamber 3 was set at 27/33 °C, Chamber 4 was set at 31/37 °C, and Chamber 5 was set at 34/40 °C. Initially, CO2 levels were set at 400 ppm during the day and 600 ppm at night, because plants respire at night, increasing CO2 levels (REFERENCE).
+The five chambers all had a 12-hour photoperiod with 800 m-2s-1 of fluorescent light, but varied in their temperature: Chamber 1 was set at 17/23 °C, Chamber 2 was set at 23/29 °C, Chamber 3 was set at 27/33 °C, Chamber 4 was set at 31/37 °C, and Chamber 5 was set at 34/40 °C. Initially, CO2 levels were set at 400 ppm during the day and 600 ppm at night, because plants respire at night, increasing CO2 levels.
 Each inflorescence was contained in a paper bag to collect the flower caps as they fell.

 Observations on the percent of buds flowering, leaf number, stem length, and number of fallen flower caps were made three times a week, along with soil moisture.
 Soil moisture in the chambers varied by chamber temperature (F(1,24)=8.05, p=0.009), ranging from 69% to 76% over time.
 There was no directional relationship between the moisture levels and the chamber temperature (i.e., the warmest chambers were not the driest) and means were similar across treatments, ranging from 71% to 74%.
 On 19 September, it was noted that some inflorescence bags also contained aborted buds that had yet to flower, and thereafter observations of aborted buds were also recorded.
 Once a plant had reached 100% flowering, or, in the case of plants where the entire inflorescence had died and fallen off, the plant had spent a minimum 14 days in the chamber, it was returned to the greenhouse.